-Labradoodles came onto the scene in the late 1980s, and have become a household favorite, outpacing even the Labrador as a favorite breed.
-The labradoodle has the distinction of being the first recorded pairing of a purebred poodle with another purebred breed.
+Labradoodles came onto the scene in the late 1980s, and have become a household favorite, outpacing even the Labrador Retriever as a favorite breed.
+The Labradoodle has the distinction of being the first recorded pairing of a purebred poodle with another purebred breed.

 What is a Labradoodle?
 A Labradoodle is a cross between a purebred Poodle and a purebred Labrador retriever.
-It was first conceived in Australia by Wally Conron.
+This mixed breed was first conceived by Australian breeder Wally Conron.
 The following article is on the evolution of the Labradoodle and is a fascinating story.

 What Are Labradoodles Known For?

-Harley was crossed with a labrador retriever named Brandy, and nine weeks later, they had a litter of three pups… The first known recorded Labradoodles.
-Now to see if they had the personality of the Labrador and the fur qualities of the Poodle.
+Harley was crossed with a Labrador retriever named Brandy, and nine weeks later, they had a litter of three pups… The first known recorded Labradoodles.
+Now to see if they had the personality of the Labrador and the low-shedding coat of the Poodle.
 The puppies, named Simon, Sheik, and Sultan, had hair and saliva samples sent off to Hawaii for testing.

 The Board of Agriculture regulations at this time required animals (including service animals) to be in quarantine for four months to prevent the possible spread of disease.

 Patricia Blum became an activist and lobbied to remove this restriction on service animals.

 Poodle crossbreeds have been around for decades, but this event merits notice for being the first purposeful poodle mix recorded.

 Wally had two puppies left that would be perfect as guide dogs, but nobody wanted a crossbreed.
 The PR department dubbed them “Labradoodles” and advertised them as a new breed being offered.
 The Labrador retriever was the most popular breed, and the Poodle was the smartest, so what’s not to love?

 Today you can find Labradoodles serving as service dogs, assistance dogs, therapy dogs, and family pets.